Large-scale simulations of Floquet physics on near-term quantum computers: Results

 To support our analysis, we numerically computed the exact errors for the transversely driven BNNNI model.
 Specifically, in Fig.~\ref{fig:error_scaling} we plot these errors, and our corresponding error estimates for the parameter regime we simulated on quantum hardware.
 Namely, a $4 \times 5$ two-dimensional transversely-driven BNNNI model with $J=1$, $\kappa=0.25$, $h=2$, $\omega = 30$ (in (a)) and $t = 22.75 T$ (in (b)).
 Overall, we find an excellent, nearly indistinguishable, agreement with our analysis.

 Our error analysis further allows us to estimate how the circuit depth of a standard Trotterization needs to scale compared to QHiFFS to achieve the same fidelity.
 Let $R$ be the ratio of the number of two qubit gates used by Trotterization compared to the number of two qubit gates used by QHiFFS.
 For the driven BNNNI model presented here $R = m$, the number of Trotter steps used by the Trotterization since the $1^{\rm st.}$ order QHiFFS requires the same number of two qubit gates as one ($1^{\rm st.}$~or $2^{\rm nd.}$ order) Trotter step.
-Specifically, using Eq.~\eqref{eq:Trotter_error} and Eq.~\eqref{eq:error_ANNNI2D} we find that for the two-dimensional driven BNNNI model, $R$ scales as
+Specifically, comparing our upper bound Eq.~\eqref{eq:Trotter_error} and estimate Eq.~\eqref{eq:error_ANNNI2D} we would expect $R$ to scale as

-This scaling well-reproduces that computed numerically.
+assuming our bound and estimate are tight.
+It turns out that this predicted scaling does indeed well-reproduce the exact scaling for $R$ computed numerically.
 Namely, the Trotter overhead grows linearly in time, as shown in Fig.~\ref{fig: results}(b) and Fig.~\ref{fig:error_scaling}(d), and cubically in $\omega$, as shown in Fig.~\ref{fig:error_scaling}(e).
 We stress that this observation is independent of system size, $n$, as shown in Fig.~\ref{fig:error_scaling}(f).

 The advantage of the QHiFFS ansatz can be further boosted by truncation at higher orders in $k$, (i.e. $(1/\omega)^k$).
-If we truncate at order $k$, the ratio of circuit depths becomes
+If we truncate at order $k$, the ratio of circuit depths scales instead as

 Such higher order expansions open up the simulation of longer times and larger system sizes without increasing the algorithmic approximation infidelity, giving a significant advantage to the QHiFFS approach.